gofiber/fiber/docs/api/app.md

 ## RebuildTree

-RebuildTree is a method destined to rebuild the route tree stack and allow dynamically route registers.
-It returns an app pointer.
+The RebuildTree method is designed to rebuild the route tree and enable dynamic route registration.
+It returns a pointer to the App instance.

 ```go title="Signature"
 func (app *App) RebuildTree() *App
 ```

-**NOTE**: This method should be used in the most careful way possible, since it's not currently possible to make it thread-safe (it would add a big performance overhead to do so) and calling it is very performance-intensive, so it's recommended to be used only in development mode and never concurrently.
-Here's an example of defining routes dynamically:
+**Note:** Use this method with caution.
+It is **not** thread-safe and calling it can be very performance-intensive, so it should be used sparingly and only in development mode.
+Avoid using it concurrently.

+### Example Usage

+Here’s an example of how to define and register routes dynamically:

 ```go
 app.Get("/define", func(c Ctx) error {  // Define a new route dynamically